 Almost everyone knows of at least a few interesting, unsung craftsmen or craftswomen.
 If you think their skills are exceptional–and, better yet, if their personal stories seem remarkable–please tell us about them.
 They might make wonderful profiles in our pages.
 If none come to mind, think about your most treasured possessions—an unusually comfortable pair of dress shoes, perhaps; a favorite hat, cooking pan, or pocket knife; or an old sewing machine that you inherited from your grandmother.
 These goods usually involve some craftsmanship that has stood the test of time for interesting reasons.
 And that’s often a story worth tracking down.
 We’d love to hear about these ideas, or any other issues related to craftsmanship, mastery, and the future of quality.

-Most stories published in CRAFTSMANSHIP range from lengths of 2,000 to 3,500 words.
-For those that focus on a fascinating main character, explore a field that is relatively undiscovered, and offer a broader social argument, ideally with some drama, we are happy to go longer, often exceeding 5,000 words.
+Stories in CRAFTSMANSHIP typically range from lengths of 2,500 to about 4,000 words.
+For those that focus on a fascinating main character, explore a field that is relatively undiscovered, and offer a broader social argument, ideally with some drama, we are happy to go longer, sometimes exceeding 5,000 words.
 Our subjects tend to be extremely visual, so we regularly feature photo essays, along with videos of our masters whenever possible.

 Our stories are edited according to normal journalistic standards, and include fact checking.
 We pay market rates, with fees dependent on the experience of the writer and the level of reporting the story involves.